azinum/spl/README.md

 }
 ```

-You can find more examples in the examples directory, or you could traverse the compiler source code to get an idea of how the language works.
+You can find more examples in the examples directory, or you could read the compiler source code to get familiar with the language.